xenobiolab/xenoquant/README.md

 ## Model Characteristics and Limitations

-Models are trained on **±50 signal datapoints** surrounding the UBP position defined in the BED file.
+Models are trained on **±50 signal datapoints** surrounding the XNA position defined in the BED file.
 This corresponds roughly to **±5 to 10 nucleotides** of sequence context, depending on pore chemistry.

 Important considerations: